nickjalbert/recipes/beans/no-soak-black-beans.md

 * Adding some butter might be a nice touch.
 * I have in the past: over-salted, over-cumin'd, and over-vinegar'd.
 A light touch is rewarded!
+* I have added a bit (maybe 1 or 2 tsp, max 1 tbsp) of veggie stock powder and it turned out well.
+Watch the salt in this case, though.

 ## Changes